Jumping to Conclusions

 OR

-Don’t jump to conclusions because in reality you might jump over the obvious and into a bowl of cherries.
+Don’t jump to conclusions because in reality you might jump over the obvious and land in a bowl of cherries.
 Without pits, maybe.